sme229/HW4_Functions2/README.md

 'H': 5.26}
 ```
 4. ```find_motifs``` This function takes two string arguments: 1-letter coded protein sequence(s) and a motif of interest, where motif is any sequence which occurence
 will be searched for in the input protein sequence(s).
 The function returns position(s) of the motif.
+If a motif was not found, the function will return an empty list.
+Please note that this function can only search for one motif at a time.
 Usage example:

 ```
 find_motifs('MADSEQNQEEAGGGEQREH', function='find_motifs', motif='GG')